 No Date Received Supportive/Not Supportive Response Summary Officer's Response Modification Identified 31 16 December 2020 Not Supportive expensive to operate and do not usually make a profit or even break even.
 The City of Melville closed the Leeming Recreation and Aquatic facility due to this.
 The City of Canning demolished the Bentley swimming pool recently.
 Although a Recreation Centre may have some merit there are adequate private gymnasiums available in the region including one at Curtin Uni which will be in direct competition.
 I note in your proposal that you consider Curtin University students as potential customers?
 This may be wishful thinking given there is already a gym available at Curtin and students don't usually have a lot of disposable income.
-All I can see from this grandiose proposal is future debt for South Perth ratepayers.
-I demonstrates the facility will be financially self-sustaining.
-This includes covering capital repayments, operations, maintenance & replacement costs.
-The forecast is that the facility will reduce the rates burden not increase it.
-The proposal provides a net saving over the current financial demands for the overdue renewal of the existing N/A 32 17 December 2020 Supportive Please make sure the lanes in the swimming pool are international width.
+All I demonstrates the facility will be financially self-sustaining.
+This includes covering capital N/A 32 17 December 2020 Supportive Please make sure the lanes in the swimming pool are international width.
 The ones in Wesley pool are much too narrow and as such deem the lane swimming almost useless.
-The swimming pool design will be built to international standards For future Stages 33 17 December 2020 Not Supportive outdoor exercise space reducing collier park golf course back to 18 holes.
-Impacting underutilized golf holes on a golf course is impossible its impossible to play golf an under utilize golf holes.
-How exactly will the RAF help the GBLC run at a profit or at least not run at a deficit where is this business plan for this ??
-During the selection process for the proposed site was consideration given to its proximity the the other facilities in the area this proposed site is less than 4 kms from another aquatic facility close by and other similar facilities within 8 to 10 kms of this proposed site.
+The swimming pool design will be built to international standards For future Stages 33 17 December 2020 Not Supportive proximity the the other facilities in the area this proposed site is less than 4 kms from another aquatic facility close by and other similar facilities within 8 to 10 kms of this proposed site.
 There are local learn to swim programs in the area at the above mentioned facilities they are certainly local and about as local as this proposed facility is to the South Perth foreshore area in the city of south perth.
 Is there a need for netball courts in the city where is this case study ??
 Are "much needed" water polo facilities really needed ?
 Where is this case study ??
 Where in the proposed RAF will there be a 100% specific senior citizens area ??
 This sounds albeit with one nine having a reduced length (par31).
 The Operational Feasibility Study considered the relative location of alternative facilities.
 The City is working with SportWest to meet the current demand for sport in the City, particularly basketball.
 The Council of the Ageing (CoTA) is a project stakeholder who will likely be a tenant of Community House.
 It is anticipated that CoTA will run programmes in the RAF.
 The lower par remodelled lake nine is expected to be of key appeal to older golfers as it will prioritise skill over power and also provide for a more manageable option during extreme weather.
+N/A